Truncated modules and linear presentations of vector bundles: Introduction

-To appreciate the validity of our approach one should compare it with previously known techniques; in particular it allows one to achieve the construction of matrices with \lq\lq small constant corank\rq\rq\ with respect to the size, which is one of the hardest tasks in this type of problems, especially so when $n\ge 3$.
-(See section \ref{comparison} for such a comparison, as well as a more precise definition of small corank.)
+To appreciate the validity of our approach one should compare it with previously known techniques, namely ``ad hoc'' constructions and projection from bigger size matrices.
+Our graded modules go sometimes beyond, and in particular allow one to achieve the construction of matrices with \lq\lq small constant corank\rq\rq\ with respect to the size, which is where the projection method fails, and which is one of the hardest tasks in this type of problems, especially so when $n\ge 3$.
+(See \S \ref{comparison} for such a comparison, as well as a more precise definition of small corank.)

 One of the goals of this paper is to provide a list of matrices of constant rank arising from vector bundles over projective spaces.
 We concentrate here on the most classical constructions (instantons, null-correlation bundles and so forth).
 To our knowledge however, among the examples of matrices of constant rank that we construct from these bundles, very few were known before.
 All this is developed in \S \ref{vb}.